Everything you need to know about airline bereavement fares

 Person laying down on chairs in an airport terminal with wheeled luggage next to their legs.

-What if airlines do not offer bereavement fares?
+What if airlines do not offer bereavement flights?

 As you can see above, not all airlines offer discounted airfare for those who have lost or are about to lose an immediate family member.
 But don’t worry!
 Sometimes, last-minute promotions can be just as low as a bereavement fare.